black-bits/laravel-api-consumer/README.md

 [![Latest Version on Packagist](https://img.shields.io/packagist/v/black-bits/laravel-api-consumer.svg?style=flat-square)](https://packagist.org/packages/black-bits/laravel-api-consumer)
 [![Total Downloads](https://img.shields.io/packagist/dt/black-bits/laravel-api-consumer.svg?style=flat-square)](https://packagist.org/packages/black-bits/laravel-api-consumer)

-This Laravel package lets you generate API Consumers with Endpoints and Shapes which's usage is similar to Laravel's Eloquent models.
+This Laravel package lets you generate API Consumers with Endpoints and Shapes which usage is similar to Laravel's Eloquent models.

 You can generate one Consumer per API service you want to consume.
 Each Consumer can have any number of Endpoints with multiple Shapes.